TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

 1. Add the Channel ID for the `#mediabot` channel.
 1. Add the Channel ID for the `#error-channel` channel.
 1. Add the Channel ID for the `#plex` channel.
-1. Use this option if you want to use separate Channels for the notifications.
+1. Use this option if you want to use separate *arr channels for the notifications.
-1. Use this option if you want to use separate Channels for the notifications.
+1. Use this option if you want to use separate *arr channels for the notifications.

 ### Invite the bot